 3. Be Very Careful About Shared and Insecure Internet Connections

 If you're traveling with your own laptop and using free Wi-Fi, it is important to make sure your connections are secure.
-Some Web sites let you log in over open networks; always try to use HTTPS://www.website.com instead of HTTP://www.website.com (the S stands for "secure" and indicates that the data is encrypted for more protection).
-You can also get a plug-in for your browser like HTTPS Everywhere, which will try this automatically.
-Another solution might be the USB-based product SurfEasy, which will help encrypt your data when you're using a public connection from your own computer.
+Some websites let you log in over open networks; always try to use HTTPS://www.website.com instead of HTTP://www.website.com (the S stands for "secure" and indicates that the data is encrypted for more protection).
+You can also get a plug-in for your browser like HTTPS Everywhere (Firefox, Chrome and Opera only), which will do this automatically.
+Another possible solution is SurfEasy VPN, which helps encrypt your data when you're using a public connection from your own computer.

 Finally, here are some tips from the Federal Trade Comission on Using Public Wi-Fi Networks.